perses/perses/CONTRIBUTING.md

 ## Documentation

-Documentation are written in Markdown.
+Documentation is written in Markdown.
 To ensure some quality on our documentation, we are running [mdox](https://github.com/bwplotka/mdox) that will ensure the doc is well formatted and all links are working.

 To format the docs, you will have to install the tool mentioned above.
 An easy way is to run the following command: